 - red wine vinegar optional

 In a 3 qt saucepan, saute onions in olive oil until almost translucent.
 Add garlic, saute until just soft being careful not to burn.
 Add tomatoes paste in water, dill/oregano, salt/pepper and stir.
 Cook gently together for 3-4 minutes letting the flavors come together.
 Add lentils and cook gently another 3-4 minutes.
 Add potatoes, carrots and water.
 Mix well and bring soup to a low rolling simmer.
 Cook, uncovered, for 30-40 minutes or until potatoes and carrots are fork tender.
 Stir occasionally while cooking.
 Remove bay leaves before serving.

-Serves 4 adults a meal sized portion.
+Serves 4 adults a meal sized portions.